adonitakos/Adonis-AHK-scripts/README.md

 # Adonis-AHK-scripts
 ## About
 These are my personal AutoHotkey macro scripts that I use on a daily basis to speed up my computing a bit.
+Although these are for personal use, I figured I make this repository public.

 FULL DISCLOSURE: A decent chunk of these scripts were sections borrowed from Taran VH.
 Here is the exact GitHub directory where you can find those scripts: https://github.com/TaranVH/2nd-keyboard/blob/master/Almost_All_Windows_Functions.ahk. <br>